otjura/RenamerFX/README.md

 --interactive for interactive mode
 ```

+## Contributing

+The project goal is to be the best cross-platform graphical file renamer application, capable of doing wide range of
+actions, while being obvious and beautiful to the end-user.
+You have an idea on how to improve this software?
+Implement
+it and send a pull request!
+Please follow the code style guidelines, which you can see from sources.

 ## License

 This software is licensed under GPLv3.
 For the full license text, see file LICENSE.

-## Contributing

-Use the provided IntelliJ_Allman_Style on all code work on this project and make sure your code is readable and if it's
-not readable comment it well.
-You have an idea on how to improve this software?
-Implement it and send a pull request.

-That said, the project goal is to be the best cross-platform graphical renamer application, capable of doing a wide
-range of actions, obvious to end-user.